Kaufman386/Kaufman386/README.md

 - 👋 Hi, I’m @Kaufman386
 - 👀 I’m interested in Computer Science and Data Science, but am willing to learn anything to be of help on a project!
 - 🌱 I’m currently learning Natural Language Processing with emphasis in Named Entity Recognition.
-- 💞️ I’m looking for to intern for the 2023 summer or to collaborate on any startups or projects for good causes!
+- 💞️ I’m looking for to intern for the 2023 summer or collaborate on any startups or projects for good causes!
 - 📫 You can reach me by my email: mikael.j.kaufman@gmail.com

 <!---